w3c/csswg-drafts/scroll-animations-1/EXPLAINER.md

 A common usage pattern for scroll-linked animation is to start animation when an element enters scrollport (or viewport) until it leaves viewport.
 The current proposal achieves this by allowing start/end offset to be declared in terms of intersection of the scroller and one of its descendants.
-This is still a work in progress but most of the details are spelled out [here](https://github.com/w3c/csswg-drafts/issues/4337).
+This is still a work-in-progress but most of the details are spelled out [here](https://github.com/w3c/csswg-drafts/issues/4337).

 Below are alternatives we have considered:

 1. Only expose static offsets and leave it to authors to compute these offset based on element and scroller bounding client rects.
-While this seems simple on surface but putting the onus on authors has a number of problems: Also requiring getBoundingClientRect usage can cause layout thrashing if not careful.
-Anything else that affects layout, e.g. new content added to the page may invalidate these offsets.
-Authors have to ensure they correctly recompute these offsets.
+While this seems simple on surface but putting the onus on authors has a number of problems: Also requiring `getBoundingClientRect()` usage can cause layout thrashing if not careful.
+Anything else that affects layout such as new content added to the page may invalidate these offsets.
+So authors have to ensure they correctly recompute these offsets.
-   Some size changes (e.g. zooms) may not be easily detectable.
+   Worst still, some size changes such as ping-zooms may not be easily detectable.

 2. Use scroll-snap like alignment syntax (at the moment only exists in CSS).
 This may be a viable alternative compared to intersection observer style syntax (at the moment only exists in JS).